US to expand combat training for Ukrainian troops - ExBulletin

 US to expand combat training for Ukrainian troops

-WASHINGTON (AP) The Pentagon will expand military combat training for Ukrainian forces, using the slower winter months to instruct larger units in more complex combat skills, the Department of Defense and Human Resources announced Thursday.
-American officials.
+WASHINGTON — The Pentagon will expand military combat training for Ukrainian forces, using the slower winter months to train larger units in more complex combat skills, the Department of Defense and officials said Thursday.
+Americans.

 The United States has already trained about 3,100 Ukrainian soldiers in the use and maintenance of certain weapons and other equipment, including howitzers, armored vehicles and the high-mobility artillery rocket system, known as the HIMAR’s name.
-But senior military leaders have discussed expanding this formation for months, stressing the need to improve the ability of Ukrainian company- and battalion-sized units to move around and coordinate attacks on the battlefield.
+But senior military officials have been discussing expanding that formation for months, stressing the need to improve the ability of Ukraine’s company- and battalion-sized units to move around and coordinate attacks on the ground. battlefield.

 According to US officials, the training will take place at the Grafenwoehr training area in Germany.
 And the goal is to use the winter months to hone the skills of Ukrainian forces so they are better prepared to counter any spike in Russian attacks or efforts to expand Russia’s territorial gains.